 For example, Azure load balancer supports:

-AWS Network Load Balancer (NLB) in addition to the above allows you to utilize Target Group-Level Load Balancing to define target groups that group multiple pods together.
+AWS Network Load Balancer (NLB) also allows you to utilize Target Group-Level Load Balancing to define target groups that group multiple pods together.

-Let’s take a look at some of the best practices for handling Kubernetes load balancers:
+Let’s look at some of the best practices for handling Kubernetes load balancers:

 - Carefully consider your requirements.
 Is a layer 4 load balancer sufficient for your needs, or do you require the option for application layer 7 routing or more advanced features such as SSL termination?
 Is session affinity required, and if so, which mechanism is best for your application?

-- Utilize your cloud provider to have it provision a load balancer automatically using the
+- Utilize your cloud provider to provision a load balancer automatically using the

 type: LoadBalancer